nxvelveteen/FNF-JS-Engine/README.md

 - Basic Shader Support! (for a full list, it can be seen in [here](https://github.com/JordanSantiagoYT/FNF-JS-Engine/wiki#q-what-are-all-the-basic-shaders-that-come-with-this-engine))
 - Rendering mode!
 (Originally used for lua and gamerenderer-engine)
 - Built in Song Credits! (on chart editor)
-- Spam modules! (for the DnB fans)

-There is like lots and lots of stuff i've missed, but at least you would like those features built in **JS ENGINE**
+There is like lots and lots of stuff Jordan have missed, but at least you would like those features built in **JS ENGINE**

 # Screenshots